 Whatever type of insects you’re trying to avoid, choosing your camping location carefully can help minimise the risks of being bitten.
 Wet and low-lying areas are where insects like to hang out best, so that spot by a pool in the forest might not be as perfect as you first thought.
 Try to stay away from the water wherever possible, and keep out of long grasses too.
 Although it’s tempting to leave the motorhome door open wide to allow fresh air to flow in, this will let the insects in too.
 Keep the door shut at all times, especially in the evening when bugs are most active.
 Look at the special mesh you can get to fit over the windows, which allows the air to get in, but keeps the bug outside.
 Think about food storage, as loose crumbs will attract not only flies but ants and other insects too.
 Ziplock bags and sturdy plastic boxes with lids which clip shut will help keep your food clean and the bugs out.

-In general, the same rules apply to beating the insects when camping in continental Europe.
+In general, the same rules apply to beating the insects when camping in Overseas Motorhome Travel.
 Ticks are prevalent across the continent, and some studies indicate that the levels of ticks in Europe with Lyme Disease are higher than in the UK.
 One of the main pests which you’ll find in the Mediterranean but not in the UK are sand flies.
 Sand flies require warmer temperatures to grow, and there is some evidence that due to climate change, sand flies are beginning to spread further north.
 Sand flies aren’t particularly dangerous but are a nuisance.
 If you’re bitten, antihistamine cream will help with the itchiness on your skin.